textpattern/textpattern/README.txt

 Textpattern 4.2.0

-Released under the Gnu General Public License
+Released under the GNU General Public License.
+See textpattern/license.txt for terms and conditions.

+Includes contributions licensed under the GNU Lesser General Public License.
+See textpattern/lgpl-2.1.txt for terms and conditions.

+Includes contributions licensed under the New BSD License.

 == Installation ==